7-Point SCRA Requirements for Lenders

-The SCRA requires lenders to adhere the rules of the act, or risk lawsuits filed by the Department of Justice, the Consumer Finance Protection Bureau, state agencies and even private citizens, all of which can result in bad publicity, fines and more.
-To better understand the rules, we offer our 7 point SCRA checklist for lenders.
+Formerly known as the Sailors Civil Relief Act, the Servicemembers Civil Relief Act (SCRA) is a federal law that requires lenders to adhere to the rules of the act or risk lawsuits filed by the Department of Justice, the Consumer Finance Protection Bureau, state agencies, and even private citizens, all of which can result in bad publicity, fines, and more.
+We offer our 7-point SCRA checklist for lenders to understand the rules better.

-If a borrower is eligible for SCRA protection, lenders cannot charge rates above 6 percent, whether for a mortgage, auto loan, personal loan, student loan, credit card balance or any other type of loan.
+If a borrower is eligible for SCRA protection, lenders cannot charge rates above 6 percent for a mortgage, auto loan, personal loan, student loan, credit card balance, or any other type of loan.
 The special rate is good for the period the servicemember is on active duty.
-For mortgages, the period extends a year after the servicemember’s active duty ceases.
+For mortgages, the period extends a year after the servicemember’s military service period ends.

-Lenders must forgive, not defer, the difference in the 6 percent and the previous agreed-upon rate.
-For the purposed of the SCRA, interest includes service charges, renewal charges, fees and any other charges except insurance.
+Lenders must forgive, not defer, the difference between the 6 percent and the previous agreed-upon rate.
+For the purpose of the SCRA, interest includes service charges, renewal charges, fees, and any other charges except insurance.

 2. Repossessions

 Lenders cannot repossess vehicles due to nonpayment of installments when a servicemember can’t pay due to their active-duty status.
-However, for servicemembers to receive this protection, they must have made at least one payment before going on active duty.
+However, servicemembers must have made at least one payment to receive this protection before going on active duty.

-Servicemembers do not have to request this protection — it is automatic.
-So it’s crucial that lenders check a borrower’s active-duty status before beginning any repossession actions.
+Servicemembers do not have to request this protection—it is automatic.
+Therefore, lenders must check a borrower’s active duty status before beginning any repossession actions.

 3. Foreclosures

-Servicemembers have protection against foreclosure proceedings during the time of their active duty and a year after it ends.
-This counts not only for mortgages, but for any obligation in which they use property as collateral.
-However, this coverage only applies if the servicemembers enter into the obligation before they report for active duty.
+Servicemembers are protected against foreclosure proceedings during their active duty and a year after it ends.
+This counts not only for mortgages but for any obligation in which they use property as collateral.
+However, this coverage only applies if the servicemembers enter the obligation before they report for active duty.

 Servicemembers do not have to request this protection, so again, lenders must check active-duty status before beginning foreclosures to avoid violating the SCRA.
 The SCRA Checklist is essential to ensure compliance.